[(1) If a regulator proposes to give a direction under section 192C, or gives such a direction with immediate effect, it must give written notice to—

 (b) any authorised person or recognised investment exchange who will, in the opinion of the regulator, be significantly affected by the direction.

 (2) In the following provisions of this section “notified person” means a person to whom notice under subsection (1) is given.

 (3) A direction under section 192C takes effect—

-(a) immediately, if the notice under subsection (1) states that that is th
+(a) immediately, if the notice under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Fiduciary DutiesWho is a fiduciary?There is no comprehensive list of the relationships which give rise to the existence of fiduciary duties under common law.
 Some relationships are automatically fiduciary, eg those between trustee and beneficiary, solicitor and client, principal and agent, business

 How are the post-employment notice pay (PENP) provisions applied in circumstances where the employee is (a) on long-term sickness absence and has exhausted his entitlement to sick pay, or (b) has been dismissed summarily without notice?The amendments to sections 402 to 404 of the Income Tax